Wellness Committee

 Student Wellness Subcomittee

-Student wellness representatives are members of WELCOM and focus their planning efforts on programs aimed to support DVM and VN students.
+Student wellness representatives are members of WELCOM and focus their planning efforts on programs aimed to support DVM, VN, and graduate students.
 If you have suggestions regarding student wellness initiatives, feel free to reach out to your student wellness cohort representative.

 Learn more about our student wellness subcommittee.

-Wellbeing is just as important for professionals and support staff within the veterinary medicine field as it is for students.
+Wellbeing is just as important for professionals and support staff within PVM as it is for students.
 WELCOM is invested in sharing resources to all individuals in our college, so we put together a list of helpful wellness resources.